 What permits are needed?

-- A permit is required for every swimming pool meeting the above criteria installed in the City of Harrisonburg.
+- A building permit is required for every swimming pool meeting the above criteria installed in the City of Harrisonburg.

 - An electrical permit is required for most pools with specific requirements for electrical installations in and around swimming pools.